Atishu books Epsom berth

 “She’ll be well placed there, and the extra 200m and the tough Randwick mile will really suit, so we’re on track.”

-Fellow Kiwi-born mare Probabeel won the Bill Ritchie Handicap 12 months ago before going on to Epsom Handicap success.
+Fellow Kiwi-born mare Probabeel won the 12 months ago before going on to Epsom Handicap success.

-Atishu was a dual Listed winner in for trainer Stephen Marsh but Saturday's triumph was her first black-type victory in Australia.
+Atishu was a dual Listed winner in New Zealand for trainer but Saturday’s triumph was her first black-type victory in Australia.

 After making a winning debut for Waller over 1400m at Randwick last month, she was a last-start fourth to Soldier Of Love at the same venue and her race fitness was telling on Saturday.